kju512/CarND-Kidnapped-Vehicle-Project/README.md

 > ./clean.sh
 > ./build.sh
 > ./run.sh
-3. open the the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).and Select "the Project 3:Kidnapped Vehicle",then click the button "start".After about fourty seconds running, You will get successfull message like that "Success!
+3. open the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).and Select "the Project 3:Kidnapped Vehicle",then click the button "start".After about fourty seconds running, You will get successfull message like that "Success!
 Your particle filter passed!"

 ## file instruction